 - lease to participants

 - participants' mortgage

-Although there is no fee payable for registration of the lease to the participant, registration of the participant's mortgage attracts a fee of £90 by e-registration and £110 by paper.
+Although there is no fee payable for registration of the lease to the participant, a fee will be payable in respect of the participant’s mortgage.

 If a participant in the NICHA scheme sells an unregistered property to a purchaser who purchases the property through the NICHA scheme, does the assignment of the equity sharing lease to the new participant trigger compulsory first registration and, if so, what is the position regarding NICHA’s unregistered title?